…As shifting forms become clarified through studious and

 “It’s about Jesus.”

 She looks again for the cruciform.
-All she sees is a beam of light and a confusion of squiggles.
+All she sees is a beam of light and a

 “It’s not about Jesus.”